navneettoppo/docker-cheatsheet/README.md

 | Command | Meaning | Syntax |
 | Login to a Registry | This command helps you log in to your Registry |``` docker login
                                                                             docker login localhost:8080 ```|
-Logout from a registry	This command helps you log out from your Registry. docker logout docker logout localhost:8080
-Searching an image	By using this docker command you can search any image from your docker. search nginx docker search --filter stars=3 --no-trunc nginx Pulling an Image	This command can be used to download a specific image or set of images. docker image pull nginx docker image pull eon01/nginx localhost:5000/myadmin/nginx Pushing an image	This command can be used to push a specific image or set of images. docker image push eon01/nginx docker image push eon01/nginx localhost:5000/myadmin/nginx